4k1/wufuzzer/README.md

               type:           mixed
               option:         dirs
   ```
-- If you specified to use the `sitedb` when you call the scanner, it will be loaded the urllist file as a directory patterns.
+- If you specify to use the `sitedb` when you call the scanner, it will be loaded the URL list file as a directory patterns.
 Therefore scanner is able to be checked all of actual directories on the target site.

 ### Step 4: Do the scan
 - e.g.
   ```
   $ python3 ./wufuzzer.py -d sitedb http://example.com/
   ```
-  - If you specified a parameter `-d {database-id}`, scanner will be extra loaded databases you specified.
+  - If you specify a parameter `-d {database-id}`, the scanner will extra load the databases you specified.